bjoernknafla/poc/README.txt

 The error-directive is also present if a platform couldn't be tested yet - remove it but be warned that the code isn't tested and might possibly be erroreneous.

+The code can be found and downloaded at: http://github.com/bknafla/poc Please file issues with the code at: http://github.com/bknafla/poc/issues

 Author: